wprashed/trackflow-order-timeline-tracker/readme.txt

 == Installation ==

-1. Upload the `order-timeline-tracker` folder to the `/wp-content/plugins/` directory.
+1. Upload the `trackflow-order-time-tracker` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Ensure WooCommerce is installed and active.
 4. Visit My Account > Orders to see the timeline UI.